Bot Payments API

 Use the sendInvoice method to generate an invoice and send it to a chat.
 The provider_token parameter is where you put the token value that you've obtained earlier via Botfather.
 It is possible for one merchant bot to use several different tokens for different users or different goods and services.

-As of Payments 2.0, invoice messages with a pay button can be sent to chats of any type: private chats with the user, groups, or channels.
+Invoice messages with a pay button can be sent to chats of any type: private chats with the user, groups, or channels.
 The resulting invoice message will look like this:

 Bot Invoice